yyly6/mRNABERT/README.md

 ### Access Pre-trained Models
-You can download the pre-trained models from [Huggingface](https://huggingface.co/YYLY66/mRNABERT), or load the model from huggingface：
+You can download the pre-trained models from [Huggingface](https://huggingface.co/YYLY66/mRNABERT), or load the model directly：

 ```python
 import torch